DataDog/datadog-agent-buildimages/README.md

 new images ID should resemble something like `datadog-agent-buildimages/rpm_x64:v1581559-c7ff053`

-Update the `.gitlab-ci.yaml` file in the `datadog-agent` repo to use the new images and push a new PR and see if gitlab is still green.
+Update the `.gitlab-ci.yaml` file in the `datadog-agent` repo to use the new images, push a new PR and see if gitlab is still green.